 In both the ENS and ENE schemes, it is apparent that the combination of i and j averages of the velocity allows for the presence of grid point oscillation structures that will be invisible to the operator.
 These structures are computational modes that will be at least partly damped by the momentum diffusion operator (i.e. the subgrid-scale advection), but not by the resolved advection term.
-The ENS and ENE schemes therefore do not contribute to dump any grid point noise in the horizontal velocity field.
+The ENS and ENE schemes therefore do not contribute to any grid point noise in the horizontal velocity field.
 Such noise would result in more noise in the vertical velocity field, an undesirable feature.
 This is a well-known characteristic of C-grid discretization where u and v are located at different grid points, a price worth paying to avoid a double averaging in the pressure gradient term as in the B-grid.

-A very nice solution to the problem of double averaging was proposed by Arakawa and Hsu [1990].
+A very nice solution to the problem of double averaging was proposed by ?.
 The idea is to get rid of the double averaging by considering triad combinations of vorticity.
-It is noteworthy that this solution is conceptually quite similar to the one proposed by [Griffies et al. 1998] for the discretization of the iso-neutral diffusion operator (see App.E).
+It is noteworthy that this solution is conceptually quite similar to the one proposed by [?] for the discretization of the iso-neutral diffusion operator.

-The Arakawa and Hsu [1990] vorticity advection scheme for a single layer is modified for spherical coordinates as described by Arakawa and Lamb [1981] to obtain the EEN scheme.
+The ? vorticity advection scheme for a single layer is modified for spherical coordinates as described by ? to obtain the EEN scheme.
 First consider the discrete expression of the potential vorticity, q, defined at an f-point :